 Sun Protection Factor (SPF) of at Least 30

 Although the FDA suggests a minimum of 15 SPF, the American Academy of Dermatology recommends no less than 30 SPF, which blocks 97% of the sun’s rays — that’s 30 times the protection than if you’d gone out with none at all.
 While higher SPF might add a bit more, nothing is 100%, warns Dr. Kundu.

 Also, sunscreen should be reapplied every two hours to be effective.

 You’re not going to see label claims that were once prominent, like “waterproof” or “sweatproof.”
 The FDA banned the use of those terms under regulations issued in 2011.
-Instead, manufacturers use the term water resistant to describe a sunscreen’s ability to maintain its effectiveness.
+Instead, manufacturers use the term water-resistant to describe a sunscreen’s ability to maintain its effectiveness.

 Compliance is Key

 “If a person is irritated by what they’re using or it feels greasy or heavy, then they’re not going to use it,” says Dr. Berson.
-“I want it to be efficacious and also cosmetically acceptable so they use it.”
+“I want it to be efficacious and also cosmetically acceptable, so they use it.”

-According to Steven Q. Wang, MD, director of dermatologic surgery and dermatology at Memorial Sloan Kettering Cancer Center in Basking Ridge, NJ, people should avoid the sun and wear hats and protective clothing — sunscreen is the last line of defense.
+According to Steven Q. Wang, MD, director of dermatological surgery and dermatology at Memorial Sloan Kettering Cancer Center in Basking Ridge, NJ, people should avoid the sun and wear hats and protective clothing — sunscreen is the last line of defense.